 Thanks for reading my Brasov to Bran Castle guide

-I hope you have a better idea of how to get to Dracula’s Castle about what to do there.
+I hope you have a better idea of how to get to Dracula’s Castle and what to do there.
 Although it’s not really linked to Dracula, you wouldn’t want to miss it.

 Check out my other Romania blogs:

 - The ultimate Romania road trip itinerary

 - 2 days in Brasov: a complete itinerary

 - Romania travel tips